HorizonEmuTeam/Horizon-Emu/README.md

 In the X11 settings tab you will be greeted with settings transferred from Termux-x11 Preferences.

->Dynarec and other emulator's settings

-Moved to environment configuration, works in manual format.
+>Dynarec and other emulator's settings: Moved to environment configuration, works in manual format.

->Launch script output
-You can check the operation of the container, and so on.
+>Launch script output: You can check the operation of the container, and so on.

->Terminal
-Android console emulator, can use commands like cd, tar, etc.
+>Terminal: Android console emulator, can use commands like cd, tar, etc.

 ## Supported Devices